Pakistan's borders are open for commercial flights from most countries, and domestic restrictions are gradually being lifted.

 Is public transportation open in Pakistan?

-Public transportation in Pakistan is operating.
+Public transportation in Pakistan is operating except in high-risk areas where it is suspended.

 Are the restaurants and bars open in Pakistan?